20 Questions To Clarify Your Teaching In 2019

 In other words, tech as a tool versus tech-for-the-sake-of-tech.
 This isn’t necessarily a 2014-only theme, but it seemed to have a different tone recently–not “hate edtech” but “why edtech?”
 Ask on twitter and you might get a lot of salty educators who make it their life’s work to stuff as much technology into a classroom as possible, but more and more, teachers want to know why.

-Some of these questions are get-off-my-lawn pushback, but questions like “How can we best use technology?
+Some of these questions are get-off-my-lawn pushback, but some questions are entirely reasomable, including: “How can we best use technology?
 How does it work?
-What does it allow, promote, and produce?” are legitimate.
+What does it allow, promote, and produce?”

 “[C]ontrary to the implications of the burden of acting white and oppositional peer culture hypotheses—that white students generally have superior standards for academic achievement and are embedded in peer groups that support and encourage academic striving—the experiences described by some of our white [student] informants indicate the presence of a much less achievement-oriented academic culture.In interviews, white students describe ostracism from peers and apprehension from parents who want to avoid the perception of “elitism” that comes with children in gifted programs….